k3rokami/Vrv-Downloader/README.md

 The original code and ui is based off skid9000's Crunchyroll-Downloader which could be found [Here](https://github.com/skid9000/Crunchyroll-Downloader)

-The coding isn't that well done since I'm self thought so expect bugs/errors,also report via the Issues if they aries I would try my best to fix.
+Additional code I've added isn't that well done since I'm self thought so expect bugs/errors,also report via the Issues if they aries I would try my best to fix.

 ## Here's a Preview of it
 <img src="https://github.com/honghongleong/Vrv-Downloader/blob/master/Preview/Untitled.jpg?raw=true"/>